djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: What I'm Doing Right Now
 ---

+25 Mar 2013 | Working on Git for Publishers chapter 4: There's Nothing Wrong with Forking. (working title)

 24 Mar 2013 | Just got back from candelit yoga with Greg at YttP.
 Arrived to discover a message in my inbox saying I'm trending on [geekli.st](https://geekli.st/).
 Ha!
 Perfect end to a perfect day.

 24 Mar 2013 | NYC radio might be the best radio in the world.
 Is this your experience?